zevaryx/meshtastic-rak6421-guide/README.md

 > **Note:** You can customize these in `config/credentials.env` before installation.

-### Step 5: Install Node-RED
+#### Step 5: Install Node-RED

 ```bash
 ./05-install-nodered.sh
 ```

-This script installs Node.js (20 LTS) and Node-RED using the official installer, applies the project’s custom [settings.js](setup/nodered/settings.js), and enables the Node-RED system service.
-After installation you will configure the InfluxDB token in Node-RED (see [Post-Installation Configuration](#post-installation-configuration)).
+This script installs Node.js (20 LTS) and Node-RED using the official installer, applies the project's custom [settings.js](setup/nodered/settings.js), and enables the Node-RED system service.
+After installation you will configure the InfluxDB token in Node-RED (see [Section 5: Post-Installation Configuration](#5-post-installation-configuration)).

 > **Important:** This step takes 20-30 minutes on slower Pi models.

-### Step 6: Install Grafana
+#### Step 6: Install Grafana

 ```bash
 ./06-install-grafana.sh